canriquez/re-former/README.md

 ## Enviroment set up requirements

-To run this project, you need ruby installed in your enviroment.
-Run the following commend:
+To run this project, you need ruby installed in your enviroment.rmail Run the following commend:

 ```